-There have been several retrospective and prospective studies performed to examine the issues of
+Several retrospective and prospective studies have been performed to examine the optimal timing for

 EVIDENCE DEFINITIONS

 - Class I: Prospective randomized controlled trial. - Class II: Prospective clinical study or retrospective analysis of reliable data.
 Includes observational, cohort, prevalence, or case control studies. - Class III: Retrospective study.
 Includes database or registry reviews, large series of case reports, expert opinion. - Technology assessment: A technology study which does not lend itself to classification in the above-mentioned format.
 Devices are evaluated in terms of their accuracy, reliability, therapeutic potential, or cost effectiveness.